chrisbjohannsen/Resume/resume.md

 ---
 ### Experience

-### Sr DevOps Engineer at [Olo](https://olo.com) - 10/2021 - Present
+### Sr DevOps/Release Engineer at [Olo](https://olo.com) - 10/2021 - 10/2024
-As a Senior DevOps Engineer at Olo since November 2021, I play a pivotal role in addressing the infrastructure needs of the Release Engineering team.
-My responsibilities extend to maintaining our in-house release management application and overseeing the release pipeline for Olo's monolithic Platform codebase and associated dependencies.
-Additionally, I manage, support, and monitor our build and deployment infrastructure and environment.
+As a Senior DevOps Engineer at Olo, I played a pivotal role in addressing the infrastructure needs of the Release Engineering team.
+My responsibilities extend from maintaining our in-house release management application and overseeing the release pipeline for Olo's monolithic Platform codebase and associated dependencies.
+Additionally, I managed, supported, and monitored our build and deployment infrastructure and AWS environment.
 In my previous assignment, I served as a DevOps engineer within a traditional operations team before transitioning to the Release Engineering team in July 2023.

   ##### *Key Achievements:*
 - Facilitated the migration of teams from legacy, manually configured infrastructure to modern Infrastructure as Code (IAC) infrastructure.